 One of those, Auburn Ski Club (ASC), on Donner Summit, is the 2nd oldest ski club in the US and an affiliate of Far West.
 It has numerous xc skiing programs and membership incentives.
 Perhaps your group would all like to join ASC for this season and check out what a top rated ski club is all about before you proceed.
 Rates are super reasonable and include a season trail pass to the ASC nordic trails.
 Go to www.auburnskiclub.org for more info.

 Far West Nordic is dedicated to promoting xc skiing and racing in the division.
 They offer many camps and trips for Junior (age13-19), Senior( age 20-29), and Master (age 30 yrs+) skiers.
 They promote xc racing within the division and even host numerous xc ski races as fundraisers for the programs they support.
 Your ‘members’ may wish to race in such events as the Tahoe Rim Tour, the Great Ski Race, the California Gold Rush, etc.

 Far West also offers many one day xc ski clinics throughout the year that you all may wish to partake in.
 These are taught by some of the best coaches in the country and Far West (FW) works hard to address many different interests and abilities in these clinics.
 You need to be a member of FW to take these clinics.

-Most of Far West and Auburn SKi Club coaches are PSIA Instructors as well as coaches.
+Many of Far West and Auburn Ski Club coaches are PSIA Instructors as well as coaches.
 This is a great organization that is also dedicated to promoting xc skiing through instruction and clinics.
 Early every winter (first of second week of December) they have a symposium ‘locally’ in the Sierras that encourages new participants to come and take classes/clinics for personal development and/or ski club/resort type benefits.
 Check out www.psia-w.org for info.